A Simple Way to Get Big and Strong Is:

 #4.
 Challenging

-Because parts of a powerbuilding workout involve lifting heavy weights for low reps, this is a very challenging style of training.
+Because parts of a powerbuilding routine involve lifting heavy weights for low reps, it is a challenging training style.

 You’ll have to get psyched up to train, lifting weights that you may have once thought were impossible.